APPLY TO LUMOS

 Once your acceptance documents are submitted and processed, you will receive 80% of your total award amount.
 Please allow approximately one month from the time of submission to receive your first payment.
 Travelers have full discretion to use the funds for approved travel-related expenses.

-The remaining 20% is distributed upon satisfactory completion of all final requirements, including your WellCore presentation, final written report and evaluation of your sponsoring organization.
+The remaining 20% is distributed upon satisfactory completion of all final requirements, including maintaining the blogging commitment, completing your WellCore presentation, final traveler reflection post and evaluation of your sponsoring organization.

 Any significant changes to the length, scope, or nature of your approved project may result in a reduction or full revocation of your Lumos award.
 All proposed changes must be submitted to the Lumos Committee in advance for review and approval.